gracicot/gracicot.github.io/_posts/2018-05-14-modules-macro.md

 ```

 In this example, C++ symbols and preprocessor directives are separated.
-The C++ symbols come from a modules, but macro are included using the preprocessor.
+The C++ symbols come from a module, but macros are included using the preprocessor.
-Of course, one can also separate them completely, and forcing the user to explicitly both import and include,
+Of course, one can also separate them completely, and make the user to explicitly both import and include, a
 which is not bad either.

 > It breaks the goal of modules!
 You have to include!

 I think that even in a modular world, `#include`'ing should not be banned.
 There is nothing wrong with using `#include`.
-Just like when smart pointers has been added, we didn't ban raw pointers, we are still using them, there is still a need for it.
+Just like when smart pointers have been added, we didn't ban raw pointers, we are still using them, there is still a need for it.
 With modules, there is still a need for including: interacting with the preprocessor across multiple files.
 And there is nothing wrong with it.

 > But...
 Now you have duplicated code across TU, you are including everywhere!
-Imagine of you have many many large headers for other parts of your code or even external libraries.
+Imagine if you have many many large headers for other parts of your code or even external libraries.

 Ok.
-The small header above don't have a huge impact on compile time, the header only contained preprocessor directive to change
+The small header above don't have a huge impact on compile time, the header only contained the directives to change
-it's state by defining some macros.
+the preprocessor state by defining some macros.
 For whole libraries, compile time will be negatively affected... right?
 Well, making every modular translation unit including the same code over and over kind of break the purpose of modules.
-It may work, but would not by optimal.
+It may work, but would not be optimal.
 A better for external libraries would be to create a module interface for the library:

 ```c++